CarahPrinsloo/JobMatcha/README.md

 # JobMatcha

+JobMatcha is an online job-matching networking mobile application.
+Users "swipe right" to like or "swipe left" to dislike other users' profiles, which include their photo, a short bio, and other relevant information.
+JobMatcha uses a "double opt-in" system where both users must match before they can exchange messages.

 JobMatcha consist of two programs: the server and the client.

 The server program is responsible for managing the database of users.